jeroenooms/opencpu-pages/_posts/2015-06-14-cran-https.md

 curl_download("http://httpbin.org/status/418", tempfile())
 {% endhighlight %}

-Anyway in most cases it is good enough to download static files from public https servers.
+Anyway it is good enough for downloading static files from public https servers, which is all we need for CRAN.

 ### CRAN and libcurl